trycourier/courier-ruby/README.md

 Example: send a message to a list pattern
 """
 resp = client.lists.send(
-  "your-event-id",
+  event: "your-event-id",
-  "your.list.*", #PATTERN (will send to all list ids that start with "your.list.")
+  pattern: "your.list.*", #PATTERN (will send to all list ids that start with "your.list.")
   brand: "your-brand-id", # optional
   data: {}, # optional
   override: {} # optional